leitbogioro/Tools/README.md

 <br />
 <br />

-**-timezone "like Asia/Tokyo etc"**: It means assign timezone manually, if you are using a proxy to connect to your machine and then execute "InstallNET.sh", automatic timezone configuration may not suitable for you in this situation.
+**-timezone "like Asia/Tokyo etc"**: It means assign timezone manually, if you are using a proxy to connect to the server with ssh service, automatic timezone configuration may not suitable for you in this situation.
 <br />
 <br />